 1. Speed and efficiency

-Limited appeals provide closure, allowing businesses to move forward.
-While finality can be disadvantageous if decisions seem incorrect, binding awards prevent disputes from dragging on through appeals.
+A binding arbitration agreement provides closure, allowing businesses to move forward.
+While finality can be disadvantageous if decisions seem incorrect, binding awards prevent disputes from dragging on through multiple appeal rounds.
+In Smith v.
+Spizzirri (2024), the US Supreme Court ruled that courts must stay (not dismiss) cases sent to arbitration, reinforcing this finality principle.

 The New York Convention enables cross-border enforcement of arbitration awards in over 160 countries.
-This international framework makes arbitration particularly valuable for global business relationships where enforcing foreign court judgments can be challenging, as seen in common arbitration examples involving international trade.
+The HKIAC reported a record 503 matters in 2024, valued at approximately $13.6 billion, demonstrating arbitration’s growing role in international commerce.
+This framework makes arbitration particularly valuable for global business relationships where enforcing foreign court judgments across jurisdictions is often slow and uncertain.

 What are the challenges with arbitration agreements?